anthdm/vue-base/README.md

 # vue-base

-> A Vue.js base skeleton project with all the goodies
+> A Vue.js base project skeleton with all the good stuff.

 ## Build Setup